lbrito1/blog/content/posts/2020-07-01-replacing_google_analytics_android.md

 There are a lot of software similar to Google Analytics out there.
 The most prominent is probably [Matomo](https://matomo.org/), often [posted on Hacker News](https://hn.algolia.com/?dateRange=all&page=0&prefix=true&query=matomo&sort=byPopularity&type=story).
 It is free, open source and self-hosted (with cloud offerings for a monthly fee).

-I would happily use Matomo, but it brings a conundrum:
+I would happily use Matomo, but with it comes a conundrum:

 - Self-hosting implies I had to have some kind of publicly accessible Linux host, which would likely not be entirely free;
 - Cloud-hosting comes with a subscription fee.